 We can vary confidence based on the particulars of the test, but increasing the targeted confidence level would require more visitors to increase test precision.
 Lowering confidence would allow the test to be completed more quickly but would increase the false positive error rate.

 We can vary power level based on the specific test, but increasing the targeted power level would require more visitors to increase test precision.
-Lowering power level would allow the test to be completed more quickly but would increase the false negative error rate.
+Lowering power levels would allow the test to be completed more quickly but would increase the false negative error rate.

 Minimum detectable lift